 Inspired by Uber and AirBNB, RelieveÜ is a mobile app providing an on-demand private bathroom usage service.

 Parade Events is a mobile app serving as an events platform for Northeastern students.
 Working with the Parade Team, I made some fixes to the frontend UI and built a recurring events feature into the app.

 Traveling is fun, and I've been places!
 Here's some of that:

 Hackathons aren't just an obligation for me, they're a lifestyle.
 Why do I enjoy them so much?
 Every hackathon I've attended has been an opportunity to learn, establish connections across universities, visit a new city, enjoy great food, and check out the hottest new technologies.

 Back in Boston, I would travel to a hackathon once every other weekend.
 I also volunteer with the HackBeanpot core technical team to help organize their annual hackathon!

-My next hackathon will be Code for Good: Eastern Edition by JP Morgan Chase, happening from Oct.
+My most recent hackathon was Code for Good: Eastern Edition by JP Morgan Chase on Oct.
 16-17, 2020!